 Skip to main content

 Web applications contain many actionable elements in various combinations.
+From the accessibility perspective, the application should be usable with the keyboard alone.

 How it works